 Executive Committee (EC)

-This is made up of elected officers such as the Chair, Treasurer and Secretary and a delegate from each branch (usually the branch secretary).
+This is made up of elected officers such as the Chair, Treasurer and Secretary, a delegate from each branch (usually the branch secretary) and representatives of the TU and socialist society affiliates.
 They discuss arrangements for important meetings and the constituency’s financial affairs.
 It manages the CLP and helps run the local party in its day-to-day activities.
 It is elected once a year at our AGM.
 It usually meets on the 3rd Tuesday of each month.

-Functional Officers, also elected by GC delegates at the AGM, support the work of the EC.
-Functional Officer include: Education Liaison, Fundraising Officer, Trade Union Liaison etc.
+Functional Officers, also elected by GM delegates at the AGM, support the work of the EC.
+Functional Officer include: Education Liaison, Fundraising Officer, etc.

 This refers to the group of Labour councillors on Camden Council.